-Out of state hours must be evaluated and accepted by TDLR prior to the School Director's review.
-The School Director (or designate) will review prior hours to determine their acceptance.
-Students will not receive credit for prior hours after course commencement.
 Any hours an applicant accrued prior to the cancellation of an Enrollment Agreement, either by applicant or school, at any Ogle School location will not be recognized or accepted as transfer hours or prior hours earned as an Ogle School student.
 We highly recommend you pay any balance for previously received cosmetology hours before class commencement.
-The Texas Department of Licensing and Regulation will not allow a student to become licensed if they owe tuition for hours transferred from a prior school.
 Transfer hours are accepted on a limited basis at new locations.